 All beds should be left assembled at their original height before checking out.
 Modular beds should be left with approximately 36” clearance under the mattress.
 If you live in Holmes, McCabe, or Stadium Suites, take all bolts to the Community Desk.
 All other areas should leave small parts like pins, dowels, bolts, and nuts in the top dresser drawer.
 Bed rails provided by University Housing may be left attached to the bed.

-Collegiate Concepts will pick up your loft and/or MicroFridge.
-Lofts should be disassembled.
-MicroFridges should be unplugged, clean, and dry; the fridge and freezer doors should be left open.
+Collegiate Concepts will pick up your MicroFridge.
+They should be unplugged, clean, and dry; the fridge and freezer doors should be left open.

 Take your bicycle home!
 Abandoned bikes will be impounded and recycled 2 weeks from the date they are deemed abandoned.
 To reclaim a bicycle, call Parking & Transportation Services at 864-722-3625.